open-telemetry/oteps/text/0155-external-modules.md

 In order for a component to be included into Registry its authors have to fill a [self-assessment form](#registry-self-assessment-form).

-Registry should allow a clear visibility if component came from a repository in OpenTelemetry organisation.
+Registry should allow a clear visibility of component's ownership, quality and compatibility with other Otel components.

 A component can be removed from the Registry if any declaration from the self-assessment form is violated and not remedied in a timely manner, provisionally one or two weeks.